Family and Medical Leave (FMLA)

 631.13 FOR MORE INFORMATION

-Information can be obtained by contacting the FMLA Administrator in the Division of Human Resources.
-In addition, a poster has been placed in the Division of Human Resources which includes further details regarding eligibility and other requirements of the law.
+Information can be obtained by contacting the FMLA Administrator or by seeking information from the employee’s supervisor or Human Resources.
+In addition, a poster has been placed in Human Resources which includes further details regarding eligibility and other requirements of the law.
 Employees of temporary staffing agencies should contact their agency directly for information regarding their rights under the FMLA (see Policy 112, Using Temporary Agencies).
 Questions of interpretation under this policy will be resolved by reference to the FMLA and regulations issued by the United States Department of Labor.
 Employee's rights under this policy shall in no case be less than those afforded by the FMLA.

 The benefits and policies for University of Pennsylvania employees who work in locations outside of the Commonwealth of Pennsylvania may be different from the benefits and policies set forth in this website.
-Employees working outside the Commonwealth of Pennsylvania should contact their Human Resources representatives for more information.
-Policy Number: 631 Effective Date: 07/01/2016 Supersedes Policy Number(s): 631 (Family and Medical Leave Act–02/01/1998), 631 (11/01/1998, 02/20/2002, 04/01/2009, 07/1/2015)Applicability: All Faculty & Staff Cross-reference: Policy 001 (Adherence to University Policy), Policy 112 (Using Temporary Agencies), Policy 404 (Short-term Disability), Policy 412 (New Child Policy), Policy 607 (Paid Time Off), Policy 612 (Sick Leave), Policy 613 (Sick Leave and STD for Employees At or Above Position Grade 29 or in Grades E, F, G and H), Policy 616 (Leave of Absence Without Pay), Policy 714 (Occupational Injury or Illness)
+Employees working outside the Commonwealth of Pennsylvania should contact Human Resources for more information.

 Policy Number: 631